 And if they’ve come up with an idea that just won’t work, I'll say so, but I’ll say WHY… And I still want them to know the suggestion was respected and appreciated.
 When I became a published author years ago, I had to defend my story choices to an editor.
 And if I couldn’t explain why something was there, I knew I had to let it go -- this is what the publishing world calls, “being willing to kill your babies.”
 So what if I spent five hours crafting that paragraph?
 If it doesn’t develop a character or relationship, further the plot, or provide a set up for a later payoff, I should let it die.
 Same rules apply on the stage.
 Clearly this requires your director to know the play inside and out.
 But if a director doesn’t prepare and has a tiny ego, they’ll be the first to snap at an actor with a good suggestion.
 Yes, I've also seen that plenty of times.
 I have to be confident of my choices as a director but I also know I may not always have the best idea in the room.
 Yes, I have a creative brain.
 But why wouldn’t I want to take advantage of a much larger creative brain?
 A group of brilliant young people working together?
-And the big payoff of this "Corporate Brain" process is actor and cast ownership.
+And the big payoff of this "Corporal Brain" process is actor and cast ownership.
 But wait... there's more

 WHO'S IDEA IS IT, ANYWAY?

-Another lovely byproduct is that talking through an actor’s idea leads to further understanding for everyone, i.e., "Yes, that’s a great concept.
+Another lovely byproduct is that talking through an actor’s idea leads to further understanding for everyone, i.e., my telling an actor, "Yes, that’s a great concept.
 I can see it builds on the prior jokes.
 Only problem is, if we do that one more time it'll be the fourth time we've played on the same sort of joke, and now you’ve crossed the 'Comedy Rule of Three.'
 You won't get the laugh you're hoping for.”

 Now if it’s a truly great idea, then maybe as a director it’s at this moment I put my ego in check and realize this hilarious idea SHOULD be used and it should replace the absolutely hilarious thing I came up with for the second scene (See above).
 And if I’m really, really tired after a long rehearsal, I’ll sometimes ask the cast for suggestions on how best to work in this idea.